isaaceindhoven/velocita-proxy/README.md

 Velocita is a caching reverse proxy for Composer repositories and package distribution locations, such as Packagist or GitHub.

 * Speeds up downloads for package metadata and dist files
-* Serves cached files if the source location is unreachable or experiencing problems
+* Serves cached files even if the source location is unreachable
-* Can be used as a shared cache by multiple developers
+* Can be used as a shared cache by multiple developers, CI, etc.
-* No changes required to your project's files
+* No changes required to your project's files!

 ## Installation